Pratãtyasamutpàdàdivibhaïganirdeèasåtram 1

 the acquisition of the constituent parts (of mind and body), the acquisition of the elements,

-the acquisition of the sense-spheres, the turning up of the constituents (of mind and matter), the manifestation of the life faculty.
+the acquisition of the sense-spheres, the turning up of the constituents (of mind and body), the manifestation of the life faculty.

 Whatever baldness, greying hair, wrinkled skin, agedness, bentness,